-Although the integrated autocorrelation time is useful to study Monte Carlo dynamics, we stress that sampling efficiency should be compared in asymptotic variance that is the prefactor of the scaling:
+Although the integrated autocorrelation time is useful for studying Monte Carlo dynamics, we stress that the sampling efficiency of the Monte Carlo method should be quantified by the asymptotic variance, which is the prefactor of the asymptotic scaling: